software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/06-compiling.md

 An entrypoint is a function decorated with `#[external]` or `#[view]`.
 3. Run the [`protostar build-cairo1`](../../cli-reference.md#build-cairo1) command.

-`build-cairo1` command outputs a class hash if the compilation is successful.
+`build-cairo1` command outputs class hash and compiled class hash if the compilation is successful.

 ## Output directory